Fairness vs. Risk in California Insurance Pricing

 The Takeaway: Honesty, Transparency, and Balance

-Honesty that some areas are riskier than others.
+Honesty that some areas are inherently riskier.

 “Insurance people want to make a profit,” Lackey said.
 “But they also just want to be able to exist.”